TheAsouka/eternalpixels/README.md

 ### 3. Editing smart contract
 If you change anything in the smart contract :
 - Deploy it using `$ npx hardhat run ./scripts/deploy.js --network localhost` it will be complied again.
-- Then go to `artifacts/contracts/Ethernal.sol/Ethernal.json`, copy the array after `abi : [...]` and paste it into `src/abis/Ethernal.json`
+- Then go to `artifacts/contracts/Ethernal.sol/Ethernal.json`
+- Copy the array after `abi : [...]`
+- Paste it into `src/abis/Ethernal.json`